KatamariJr/gorm.io/pages/docs/update.md

 ### Updated Records Count

-Get the number of rows affected by a update
+Get the number of rows affected by an update

 ```go
 // Get updated records count with `RowsAffected`